corsairmarks/emigration_push_enhanced/mod/README.md

 # Changes

 Adds a new planetary deposit to each colony five years after its founding, or sooner if the colony has ten or more Pops on the anniversary of its founding.
-This "Dynamic Emigration Push" deposit exists to boost emigration push from that colony based on a variety of factors.
-Each percentage point of crime increases emigration push by 1, and missing (negative) amenity increases emigration push by the same amount.
-Finally, the percentage of Planetary Capacity (mouseover planet size to see Planetary Capacity in a tooltip) that is being used heavily influences emigration push.
+This "Dynamic Migration" deposit exists to reduce immigration pull and boost emigration push based to/from that colony based on a variety of factors.

+Emigration push is increased one point for each percentage point of crime and missing (negative) amenities increase emigration push by the same amount.
+Finally, the percentage of Planetary Capacity (mouseover planet size to see Planetary Capacity in a tooltip) that is being used heavily increases emigration push.
 The formula is `((Pops ÷ Capacity) × 10)² × 0.8` which ultimately is a parabolic function.

+Immigration pull for a planet is also modified - it is reduced inversely proportional to the habitability that the currently-growing species has on the planet.
+Immigration works by adding population growth to the currently-growing Pop, so only the habitability of its species is considered.

 ## Compatibility